Did you think that CPQ system you just signed up for was plug and play? Nice try! CPQ implementation is a process, not a moment.

 This is especially true if your product involves any virtual aspects or is perhaps a cloud-based product or other intangible offering.
 People have active imaginations, and they will fill in holes in your presentation with expectation that you might not be prepared to meet.

 This falls upon product management.
-They are used to thinking products down to the most basic components including the intangibles.
+They are used to thinking about products down to the most basic components including the intangibles.
 Make sure they are included in your selection and implementation planning.

 CPQ implementation doesn’t have to be a horror story, but it does require planning.
 Most importantly, it requires the participation of all stakeholders in the implementation process.